-Newspaper Mistakenly Uses Alec Baldwin SNL Image Instead Of Donald Trump [Photo]
+Newspaper Mistakenly Uses Alec Baldwin ‘SNL’ Image Instead Of Donald Trump

 Trump, 70, has been critical of the SNL cast and Baldwin on Twitter, labeling the program as a “totally one-sided, biased show” and that Baldwin’s portrayal “could not get any worse.”

-Baldwin has responded to Trump’s numerous Twitter tirades, extending the offer of stopping his Trump impersonation if the president elects his tax returns.
+Baldwin has responded to Trump’s numerous Twitter tirades, extending the offer of stopping his Trump impersonation if the president releases his tax returns.

 Release your tax returns and I’ll stop.